rev22/CDLList.hpp/README.md

 CDLList c(b);
 ````

-Create a function returning the size of a list:
+Function returning the size of a list:

 ````C++
 int length(CDLList &l) {